-They will often field questions from competitors, radioing Race Desk when they are unsure.
+They will often field questions from competitors, radioing Race Desk (land/crew issues) or the Senior Umpire (river /racing issues) when they are unsure.

 Positions and Particular Duties

 In addition to the general duties, each marshal has particular duties dependent on their designated position on the river bank, as detailed below (refer to the Summer Eights Placement of Marshals map, attached as Appendix D to this plan).
 These stations ensure that the marshals' line of sight provides full coverage of the race course.
 Additional marshals may be stationed on the day by the Event Committee and/or SU as needs dictate.